British Airways Long Haul Aircraft Fleet Guide

 Boeing 787-10

-British Airways Boeing 787-10 Aircraft (Image Credit: British Airways)
+British Airways Boeing 787-10 Aircraft In flight (Image Credit: British Airways)

 The aircraft is configured in four classes with 8 seats in First Class, 48 seats in Club World, 35 seats in World Traveller Plus and 156 seats in World Traveller.
 The First Class seat is the same as on Boeing 787-9 aircraft.
 The Club World cabin features the Club Suite.